WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 The output format for the generated asset file.
 There are two options available: 'php' or 'json'.

+##### `outputFilename`

+- Type: string | function
+- Default: null

+The filename for the generated asset file.
+Accepts the same values as the Webpack `output.filename` option.

 ##### `combineAssets`

 -   Type: boolean